Adams Street Branch Library Public Art Project

-The budget for the public art project is $300,000.
-The call to artists is for a permanent artwork.
-It is open to national and international artists, with a strong preference for artists connected to Dorchester.
+The budget for this public art project is $300,000.
+The City released a Call to Artists for a permanent artwork.
+The Call was open to national and international artists, with a strong preference for artists connected to Dorchester.

 The branch’s design and various spaces reflect the needs and desires of the community.
-Artists may wish to consider these project elements when applying:
+Artists were encouraged to consider these project elements when applying:

-- The project includes the protection of an oak tree.
+- The construction project included the protection of an oak tree.
 Attendees of the first public meeting asked to keep the tree rooted in place on the library grounds.

 - Additional teen and children’s spaces were central to the design.